Set up and manage your InStore environment.

 - Click Add Allowed URL.

-- Optionally, use the Actions icons to edit or delete a listed URL.
+- Use the Actions icons to edit or delete URLs.

 Theme tab